 Call for Abstract

-25th Annual Cardiologists Conference, will be organized around the theme “Novel Technologies and Innovations in Cardiovascular Care”
+26th Annual Cardiologists Conference, will be organized around the theme “Exploring the conceptual challenges and frontiers in Heart Care”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Cardiologists are the doctors that are specialized in the field of diagnosing and treating the diseases of heart and heart abnormalities.
 Besides these, they are also concerned with the circulatory system, including arteries and veins.
 They are also called specialty of internal medicine.
 Cardiology is the rapidly growing and changing field, where we can see the day-to-day developments in cardiology related techniques.
 New technologies such as drug-eluting stents assist devices for left ventricle, and novel inflammatory markers, and imaging modalities includes magnetic resonance imaging and 3D echocardiography provides an unprecedented view of the function of the heart in health and an unparalleled prospect of therapies with which to treat disease.